FM as a Physical Medium

 -

-and becomes realized locally ahead
+and is realized locally ahead

 Why FM does not cause drag